olexsmir/gopher.nvim/README.md

     <b>Generate `if err != nil {` via [iferr](https://github.com/koron/iferr)</b>
   </summary>

-  Set cursor on the line with `err` and execute
+  Set the cursor on the line with `err` and execute

   ```vim
   :GoIfErr